mozilla/addon-sdk/packages/api-utils/docs/heritage.md

     tsuga instanceof Dog                    // => true
     tsuga.call('Tsuga')                     // => 'Ruff!
 Ruff!'

-Please not that `Class` is just an utility function which we use in SDK, and recommend our users to use it, but it's no way enforced.
+Please note that `Class` is just an utility function which we use in SDK, and recommend our users to use it, but it's in no way enforced.
 As a matter of fact since result is just a plain constructor function with proper prototype chain setup you could sub-class it as any other constructor: